 You never see it.

-It's like always smoking mirrors.
+It's like always smoke and mirrors.

-You know, you're always you'll always get the concession, in this case, DACA Dreamers, et cetera, but you'll never get the wall.
+You know, you're always, you'll always get the concession, in this case, DACA, Dreamers, et cetera, but you'll never get the wall.

-And what this election was about was the working men and women, the forgotten men and women that need help, the 50 million in poverty on food stamps and out of the labor force.
+And what this election was about was the working men and women, the forgotten men and women that need help-the 50 million in poverty on food stamps and out of the labor force.

-So there is there's some very, very dangerous waters that the president's walking into here.
+So there is, there's some very, very dangerous waters that the president's walking into here.

-How inefficient they are, how pathetic they are, how weak they are, how the Republican Party has no identity.
+And I'm ticked off at all of them, and I've been saying it for months now: how inefficient they are, how pathetic they are, how weak they are, how the Republican Party has no identity.

 Trump has an identity.

-He can't give that up.
+He can't give that.

 You know, Mitch McConnell's at 18% in his own state.

-Politicians are supposed to keep their word.
+And I tweeted out last night: politicians are supposed to keep their word.

 When they don't keep their word, those that voted for them advocated for them, supported them, donated to them, they get pissed off.

-If they broke their word, they failed.
+Republican failure on health care, if they broke their word, they failed.

 He's got to keep his word.